Which Method Is Used To Change The Value Of The Preferred Node In A Cluster?

 -

-- Evidence the configuration and check whether information technology is valid (bold text depends on the configuration you accept entered in Footstep 3.c): crm(live)configure template#showarchaic virtual-ip ocf:heartbeat:IPaddr \ params ip= "192.168.i.101" primitive apache apache \ params configfile= "/etc/apache2/httpd.conf" monitor apache 120s:60s group g-intranet \ apache virtual-ip
+crm(live)configure template#showarchaic virtual-ip ocf:heartbeat:IPaddr \ params ip= "192.168.i.101" primitive apache apache \ params configfile= "/etc/apache2/httpd.conf" monitor apache 120s:60s group g-intranet \ apache virtual-ip -

-- Use the configuration: crm(live)configure template#applycrm(live)configure#cd ..crm(live)configure#show
+crm(live)configure template#applycrm(live)configure#cd ..crm(live)configure#show -

 Information technology is possible to simplify the commands even more, if you know the details.
 The above procedure can be summarized with the post-obit command on the crush: